Cognigy/Documentation/docs/en/docs/ai/endpoints/avaya-cpaas.md

   <img class="image-center" src="{{config.site_url}}ai/endpoints/images/avaya-cpaas-logo.png" width="100%" />
 </figure>

-Within our **COGNIGY.AI** platform you're able to connect your Cognigy.AI resources to your **Avaya CPaaS** phone number by using the CPaaS Endpoint.
+Within our **COGNIGY.AI** platform you're able to connect your Cognigy.AI resources to your **Avaya CPaaS** phone number by using the Avaya CPaaS Endpoint.

 ## Generic Endpoint Settings
+Find out about the generic endpoint settings available with this endpoint on the following pages:

 - [Endpoints Overview]({{config.site_url}}ai/endpoints/overview/)
 - [Data Protection & Analytics]({{config.site_url}}ai/endpoints/data-protection-and-analytics/)
 - [Transformer Functions]({{config.site_url}}ai/endpoints/transformers/transformers/)
 - [NLU Connectors]({{config.site_url}}ai/resources/build/nlu-connectors/)

-## Setting up CPaaS
+## Setting up Avaya CPaaS

 <div class="divider"></div>

-To connect the CPaaS Endpoint in Cognigy.AI to a phone number in CPaaS, copy the Endpoint URL from within the Endpoint in Cognigy.AI and insert this into the Request URL inside the CPaaS phone number configuration.
+To connect the Avaya CPaaS Endpoint in Cognigy.AI to a phone number in Avaya CPaaS, copy the Endpoint URL from within the Endpoint in Cognigy.AI and insert this into the Request URL inside the Avaya CPaaS phone number configuration.

-## Configuring the CPaaS Endpoint
+## Configuring the Avaya CPaaS Endpoint
 <div class="divider"></div>

-In the CPaaS Endpoint you can customize how the conversation with CPaaS should behave.
+In the Avaya CPaaS Endpoint you can customize how the conversation with Avaya CPaaS should behave.

 ### Avaya Settings

-In the **Avaya Settings** section, you can configure the following settings for the CPaaS Endpoint:
+In the **Avaya Settings** section, you can configure the following settings for the Avaya CPaaS Endpoint:

 <table>
     <tr>